topofocus/active-orient/usecase.md

 Below some typical features are summarized by example

 Initialize ActiveOrient by calling »bin/actibe-orient-console t«.
-This connects to the Test-Database.
+This connects to the Test-Database, specified in »config/connect.yml«.

  ```bash
  topo@gamma:~/activeorient/bin$ ./active-orient-console t